secretstartups/handbook/finance/expenses/index.html.md

 ## Introduction

-Welcome to the Expense page!
+Welcome to the Expenses page!
 You should be able to find answers to most of your questions here.
 If you can't find what you are looking for, then:
 - **Chat channel**: #expense-reporting-inquiries
-- **Email**: expneses@gitlab.com
+- **Email**: expenses@gitlab.com

 All team members will have access to Expensify within 2 days from their hire date.
 If you didn't receive an email from Expensify for your access, then please contact expenses@gitlab.com.
 Expense reports are to be submitted once a month, at least.
 Additional information on getting started with Expensify and creating/submitting expense reports can be found [here.](https://docs.expensify.com/using-expensify-day-to-day/using-expensify-as-an-expense-submitter/report-actions-create-submit-and-close)